Make a difference and put your

 skills to work by becoming a civil servant

-Veterans’ Preference Points can be added to a veteran’s passing score for qualifying open and open, non-promotional examinations.
-Qualifying examinations are given on an open basis for a classification where the minimum qualifications require less than college graduation and two years of experience.
-To determine if the exam being administered qualifies to grant Veterans’ Preference Points, please review the examination bulletin.
+Veterans’ Preference can be applied to a veteran’s eligibility for qualifying open and open, non-promotional examinations.
+To determine if the exam being administered qualifies for Veterans’ Preference, please review the examination bulletin.
+Veterans’ Preference will be awarded as follows, starting on January 1, 2014:

-To apply for Veterans' Preference Points, the following must be submitted:
+To apply for Veterans' Preference, the following must be submitted:

 - Legible copy of DD214

-NOTE: If you are applying for Veterans’ Preference Points as a spouse, widow or widower of a Veteran, additional documentation is required.
-Please review the specific requirements on the Instructions section of the Veteran’s Preference Application Form (SPB 1093).
+NOTE: If you are applying for Veterans’ Preference as a spouse, widow or widower of a Veteran, additional documentation is required.
+Please review the specific requirements on the Instructions section of the Veteran’s Preference Application Form (CALHR 1093).

-Submit copies of the completed SPB 1093 Form and supporting documents to:
+Submit copies of the completed CALHR 1093 Form and supporting documents to:

-Once CalHR has approved your application for Veterans’ Preference Points, your information will remain on file for all future qualifying examinations.
+Once CalHR has approved your application for Veterans’ Preference, your information will remain on file for all future qualifying examinations.

 Veterans may participate in Promotional Examinations

-In cases where promotional examinations are given by more than one department for the same classification, the veteran shall select one department for which to compete.
+For cases in which promotional examinations are given by more than one department for the same classification, the veteran shall select one department for which to compete.
 Once this selection is made, it cannot be changed for the duration of the promotional list eligibility established from the examination in which the veteran participated.
 Employees may request a transfer of list eligibility between departments in the same manner as provided for civil service employees (Section 18991).

 Veterans who are Current/Former Employees